Miznon

 • price 2 of 4

-This restaurant is authentically Persian yet inherently Brooklyn.
-The eatery’s name refers to the cloth that Iranians spread on the floor and cover with platters of food.
-But you won’t see any linens at this spot: The restaurant sports cement tables and cement floors with a white-painted brick wall.
-The cozy vibes arrive when chef-owner Nasim Alikhani’s food hits the table, offering a culinary crash course in Persian cuisine, highlighting many classic techniques and ingredients.
+While its name refers to the cloth that Iranians spread on the floor and cover with platters of food, you won’t see any linens at this spot.
+Instead, the restaurant sports cement tables and cement floors with a white-painted brick wall.
+The cozy vibes arrive when chef-owner Nasim Alikhani’s food hits the table, offering a culinary crash course in the classic techniques and ingredients of Persian cuisine.

 • Mediterranean